sedos-project/organization/docs/visitor/model/gui.md

 - industrial intermediate products (iip)

 ### GUI structure

-There are four different buttons that lead you to the corresponding GUIs:
+To take a closer look at the structure of the data, there are the following four different buttons on the start page that will take you to the respective GUI:

 **Generate Networks:**

-- Here the data structure and their interrelations can be graphically displayed.
+- Click here to display the data structure and their interrelations graphically.
-- Therefor various filters are available on the left side of the GUI to adjust the clarity, e.g. with the help of aggregations.
+- Therefore, various filters are available on the left side of the GUI to adjust the clarity, e.g. with the help of aggregations.
 - This means, for example, that only selected sectors or processes can be displayed.

 **Look at Processes:**

-- Here the corresponding data can be found
+- Click here to find the corresponding data

 **Look at Artifacts:**

-- Here the corresponding data can be found
+- Click here to find the corresponding data

 **Aggregation Graph:**

-- the defined aggregations can her be displayed graphically to get an overview over which processes are mapped to which aggregation.
+- Click here to display the defined aggregations graphically, which will help you to get an overview over which processes are mapped to which aggregation.
 - At the top of the GUI, you can filter by the desired level of detail and select the sector to be displayed.

 ## Explore the Model Results